vitorzg/vitorzg/README.md

 ##

 <h2 align="center">💬 About Me:</h2>
-I am a student of System Development, currently learning and working on projects with Python and PHP.
-I am passionate about technology and programming.
-I am always looking to learn new things and apply my knowledge in personal and professional projects.
-My goal is to become a highly skilled software developer and contribute to the development community.
+I am a System Development student, presently delving into Java with Spring|Maven and Python with Django for my projects.
+My enthusiasm for technology and programming drives me to consistently explore and acquire new skills.
+I'm dedicated to assimilating knowledge and applying it to both personal and professional endeavors.
+My ultimate objective is to evolve into a proficient software developer and actively contribute to the development community.

 ##